 Decision-making 45.
-(1) Subject to subsection (2), in arbitral proceedings with by panel of arbitrators.
-45. (1) Subject to subsection (2), in arbitral proceedings with more than one arbitrator, any decision of the arbitral tribunal shall be made, unless otherwise agreed by the parties, by a majority of all its members.
+(1) Subject to subsection (2), in arbitral proceedings with more by panel of than one arbitrator, any decision of the arbitral tribunal shall be made, unless otherwise agreed by the parties, by a majority of all its members.